Clara Sipprell: Later life

 In 1937 Sipprell moved to Manchester, Vermont, at the suggestion of Vermont poets Walter Hard and Robert Frost.
 Soon after she met Phyllis Reid Fenner (1899–1982), a writer, librarian, and anthologist of children's books.
 Fourteen years younger than Sipprell, Fenner soon became Sipprell's housemate and traveling companion.
 This relationship continued through the final thirty-eight years of Sipprell's life.
 In the mid-1960s, they had architect Harold Olmsted build them a house in Manchester, which included the first darkroom that Sipprell ever had in the same place she lived.

 It is not clear if Sipprell's relationships with any of the women she lived with were sexual or even romantic, yet their length and stability indicate an extraordinary level of commitment.

 Clara Sipprell died in April 1975 at the age of eighty-nine.
-Her ashes are buried in a plot near an outcropping of rock in Manchester.
+Her ashes are buried in a plot near an outcropping of rock in Dellwood Cemetery.
 Attached to the rock is a small bronze tablet on which, in accordance with her wishes, are engraved her own name along with the names of Jessica Beers and Phyllis Fenner.

 Over the course of her lifetime her work was shown in more than 100 photography exhibitions around the world.
 Major collections of her work are housed at the Amon Carter Museum and at Syracuse University.